Etherpod/Ship-Enhancements/README.md

 - **GetPreShipInitializeEvent()** and **GetPostShipInitializeEvent()** - Subscribe to these events to run code before and after Ship Enhancements makes any changes to the ship.

 ## Known Bugs
+Some bugs introduced by this mod that I have no idea how to fix.
 - When playing in multiplayer and using Input Latency, the delayed inputs of the non-hosts will not work once they leave the flight console
 - If you attach yourself to an object with a tether and the object enters a black hole, there is a chance you will be violently thrown across the solar system
 - Reeling in towards a tether hook on the other side of a wall will sometimes produce unintended side effects

+## Fixed Bugs
+Some Outer Wilds bugs that this mod fixes automatically.
+These bugs are mostly caused by situations you would have never encountered without mods.
+- Outside sources of gravity would be doubled in strength while inside the ship, which made walking around inside the ship impossible while next to the sun
+- The ship's thrust indicator would turn off when you left the flight chair
+- Free look inside the ship would be unusable while in zero gravity
+- The fuel/oxygen tank leak effects would continue playing after the associated resource had run out
+- Running out of oxygen wouldn't actually do anything, and you could still breath inside the ship
+- Two moving objects with their own gravity sources would crash the game if they both entered each other's gravity fields
+- Sounds in the cockpit (like the autopilot beeping) could be heard from anywhere in the universe while outside the ship
+- Anglerfish would always target you instead of the thing making the noise (also patched by Vanilla Fix)
+- Warping out of Dark Bramble wouldn't get rid of the fog effect (also patched by Vanilla Fix)
+- Dialogue would sometimes start with the wrong text (also patched by Vanilla Fix)

 # Credits
 Big thanks to **ditzy** for all of their help!
 There's so much I have to put it in a list: